LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 2. Test fails because feature doesn't exist
 3. Add minimal code to make it pass
 4. When you need logic that doesn't exist, drop down a layer
-5. Write test at that layer, implement, get it green
+5. Write test at that layer, implement, get it green.
+Refactor.
-6. Come back up, original test should pass now
+6. Come back up, original test should pass now.
+Refactor.

 > "What I'm doing is sort of this outside in development.
 I'm trying to figure out what the web UI needs from the
 > service and then I can start test driving." - Ted M. Young

 **Important Distinction: Automated vs Manual Testing**

-Ted's approach uses **automated tests for slices** of the application (IO-Free domain logic, IO-Based adapters) but often relies on **manual testing for full end-to-end flows**.
-From his transcripts: "I don't find end-to-end tests being all that useful to automate... manually running stuff that's a test it's just not an automated test."
+Ted's approach uses automated tests for slices of the application (IO-Free domain logic, IO-Based adapters) but often relies on manual testing for full end-to-end flows.
+He says, "I don't find end-to-end tests being all that useful to automate.
+Manually running stuff.
+That's a test.
+It's just not an automated test."

 In this guide, we're using Playwright to automate IO-Based tests at the edge, which is a pragmatic adaptation for Next.js development.
-These aren't true "end-to-end" tests in Ted's sense (spinning up the entire production stack), but rather **focused IO-Based tests** of specific user flows.
+These aren't true "end-to-end" tests in Ted's sense (spinning up the entire production stack), but rather focused IO-Based tests of specific user flows.
 You'll still want to manually test the complete application flow in a browser periodically.

 ---